-§ 1002.
-Judicial Council authority
+§ 1001.
+Judicial Council and local court rules

-1002. (a) The Judicial Council may provide by rule for the practice and procedure under this code.
+- 1001. (a) The Judicial Council may provide by rule for the practice and procedure under this code.
 Unless disapproved by the Judicial Council, a court may provide by local rule for the practice and procedure under this code.
-Judicial Council and local court rules shall be consistent with the applicable statutes.

-(b) The Judicial Council may prescribe the form of the applications, notices, orders, and other documents required by this code.
+Judicial Council and local court rules shall be consistent with the applicable statutes. - (b) The Judicial Council may prescribe the form of the applications, notices, orders, and other documents required by this code.
 Any such form prescribed by the Judicial Council is deemed to comply with this code.

 Comment.
-Section 1002 is consistent with Section 6 of Article 6 of the California Constitution and with Government Code Section 68511.
+Section 1001 is consistent with Section 6 of Article 6 of the California Constitution and with Government Code Section 68511.
 Cf. Section 1456 (guardianship and conservatorship).

-§ 1003.
+§ 1002.
 Costs

-1003.
+1002.
 Unless it is otherwise provided by this code or by rules adopted by the Judicial Council, either the superior court or the court on appeal may, in its discretion, order costs to be paid by any party to the proceedings, or out of the assets of the estate, as justice may require.

-Gomment.
-Section 1003 restates former Section 1282 [AB 708] without substantive change.
-For special provisions relating to costs, see, e.g., Sections 383 (costs in probate revocation), 1003 (costs on preliminary distribution), 6544 (costs of proceedings for family allowance), 9255 [AB 708] (costs where creditor contests amount of allowed claim), 9257 [AB 708] (disallowed creditor's claim by representative), 9653 [AB 708] (costs in action to recover fraudulently conveyed property).
+Comment.
+Section 1002 restates former Section 1282 [AB 708] without substantive change.
+For special provisions relating to costs, see, e.g., Sections 383 (costs in probate revocation), 1002 (costs on preliminary distribution), 6544 (costs of proceedings for family allowance), 9255 [AB 708] (costs where creditor contests amount of allowed claim), 9257 [AB 708] (disallowed creditor's claim by representative), 9653 [AB 708] (costs in action to recover fraudulently conveyed property).
 See also Code Civ.
 Proc. § 1026 (costs in actions involving fiduciary estate).

-§ 1004.
+§ 1003.
 Appointment of guardian ad litem

-1004. (a) The court may, on its own motion or on request of a personal representative or interested person, appoint a guardian ad litem at any stage of a proceeding to represent the interest of any of the following persons, if the court determines that representation of the interest otherwise would be inadequate:
+1003. (a) The court may, on its own motion or on request of a personal representative, guardian, conservator, trustee, or other interested person, appoint a guardian ad litem at any stage of a proceeding to represent the interest of any of the following persons, if the court determines that representation of the interest otherwise would be inadequate:

-- (1) A minor.

-- (2) An incapacitated person.

-- (3) An unborn person.

-- (4) An unascertained person.

-- (5) A person whose identity or address is unknown.

-- (6) A designated class of persons who are not ascertained or are not in being.

-- (b) If not precluded by a conflict of interest, a guardian ad

-litem may be appointed to represent several persons or interests.

-(c) The reasonable expenses of the guardian ad litem, including compensation and attorney's fees, shall be determined by the court and paid as the court orders, either out of the property of the estate involved or by the petitioner.
+- (1) A minor. - (2) An incapacitated person. - (3) An unborn person. - (4) An unascertained person. - (5) A person whose identity or address is unknown. - (6) A designated class of persons who are not ascertained or are not in being. - (b) If not precluded by a conflict of interest, a guardian ad litem may be appointed to represent several persons or interests. - (c) The reasonable expenses of the guardian ad litem, including compensation and attorney's fees, shall be determined by the court and paid as the court orders, either out of the property of the estate involved or by the petitioner.